Quantum loop groups for symmetric Cartan matrices: Quantum loop groups

 where $\square(c) \in \BN$ is defined in \eqref{eqn:square}.
 By the same token, we have

 where we used \eqref{eqn:delta identity} to match a Laurent polynomial in the variables $z_c$ to the same Laurent polynomial in the variables $z_{\iota(c)\square(c)}$.
-The formula above matches \eqref{eqn:form eh}, according to the paragraph immediately below the statement of Proposition \ref{prop:compute eh}.
+The formula above matches \eqref{eqn:form eh}, according to the paragraph immediately under the statement of Proposition \ref{prop:compute eh}.

 \end{proof}

 We will now define a specific linear combination of the elements $E_H$ (as $H$ runs over the subsets of $Z_e$ without oriented cycles) which is 0, and thus the corresponding linear combination of elements $e_H$ will lie in the kernel of $\tUpsilon^+$.
 Recall that the distinguished zig-zag $Z$ consists of $m$ southwest pointing arrows (below, we indicate the source and target of the arrows in terms of the associated variables)